PoCInnovation/Workshops/software/24.Git_GitHub/GitHub/README.md

 Organizing taks with states like `To do`, `In progress` and `Done` is great, but how to you handle deadlines and group several issues and PRs linked to a sprint for example ?
 Milestones are exactly what you need !
 You can find them in the `Issues` tab.

+<i>Pro tips:</i>
+> You won't find a lot of documentation about it, but it's also possible to create [milestone templates](https://github.com/PoCInnovation/open-source-project-template/blob/main/.github/milestone_template.md) 🚀

 ## Step 5 - [Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions)
 <u>Pro tips:</u>